What is a full site migration?

-The site you want to migrate must be live on the public internet so that our Migrations Team can access the site without passwords, workarounds, or static file transfers.
+The site you want to migrate must be live on the internet so that our Migrations Team can access the site without approved IP addresses, workarounds, or static file transfers.
 We cannot process an image file of a website.
 We may able able to accept login credentials for fully developed websites that are staged on a password protected domain.

 We will review your site for any features, designs, or functionality that cannot be migrated to HubSpot’s COS.
-If your website is able to be migrated, you will receive a link to a Client Review webpage with specific notes about expected changes during the migration process and terms.
+If your website is able to be migrated, you will receive a link to your Website Review with specific notes about expected changes during the migration process and terms.